 Have you been to a concert recently?
 Everyone has their hands in the air, but they are holding their phones.

 Have you been to a wedding ceremony lately?
-Same thing… the Bride basically walks down the aisle to a sea of iPhones and iPads.
+The same thing… the Bride basically walks down the aisle to a sea of phones and devices.

-In this digital age everyone has a camera in their mobile phone and it seems everyone wants to get a photo of the bride and groom.
+In this digital age, everyone has a camera on their mobile phone or device and it seems everyone wants to get a photo of the bride and groom.
 But I think it’s such a shame that people are more interested in getting a photo than actually being present and watching and experiencing your wedding ceremony.

 I won’t lie to you… some wedding guests can be really annoying and disruptive in their exuberance to get the perfect shot.
 I could give you a hundred stories of guests making my job harder but I won’t… I don’t want this post to be a big whine on my part :)

 But just about every single person at a wedding these days has a camera phone.
 And unless you tell them to put their camera/phones away, you will walk down the aisle to a sea of cameras/phones.